 Commitment is one of the few highs in life for someone.
-It’s both a memorable moment and a commitment for a lifetime.
-So, if you are the one who is proposing – you are going to want everything going right and you need the perfect ring.
+It’s lifetime moment.
+So, if you are the one who is proposing – you are going to want everything going right in your way.
+Not only your partner but also the engagement ring.

 When is the “engagement season” and should you plan?